afsser/cub3D/README.md

 # OBJECTIVE:

-Collect all souls, kill all enemies and don't die.
+Collect all items, kill all enemies and don't die.

 # CONTROLS:

 ## MOVE:

- W
-ASD
+WASD

 ## ROTATE CAMERA